 Dogs can be amazing social “ice breakers.”
 As your family takes your dog for walks, your child’s social skills will improve as they watch you interact with others.
 Pets may also help children with autism to develop social skills such as sharing.

 Owning a dog teaches children how to respect others.
 They must learn that a dog is a living creature with wants and likes.
 Children need to learn to touch them gently and not disturb them when they’re eating or sleeping.

 A dog’s loyalty toward its owner is often unmatched.
-In turn, children learn the importance of showing loyalty to their devoted furry friend as well as others.
+In turn, children learn the importance of showing loyalty to their devoted furry friends and others.

 Your children can have many emotional and physical needs fulfilled by a dog, including comforting contact, love, and affection.
 Other noted benefits include better grades at school, presumably because owning a pet seems to give kids greater motivation.

-The history of mankind and it’s connection with domesticated animals has long been debated, but a discovery in Israel of a man buried with his arms around a wolf-pup dating back 12,000 years, may be evidence of just how long ago humans discovered the benefits of having pets.
-When you choose a dog as part of your family, the benefits to raising children along with a pet are great.
+The history of humanity and its connection with domesticated animals has long been debated.
+Still, a discovery in Israel of a man buried with his arms around a wolf-pup dating back 12,000 years may be evidence of just how long ago humans discovered the benefits of having pets.
+When you choose a dog as part of your family, the benefits of raising children along with a pet are great.